Thursday September 4th was this year’s Cycle to Work day and to keep in the spirit of things we tried it, well I did.

 I work several days per week at an office 30 miles away [Patrick works down in Surrey, not at Merlin’s HQ in Chorley] and have always thought it too far to ride there and back with a day’s work in between.

-I’ve always been meaning to ride in so this seemed like as good a time as any so to make it easier I used my good bike and with a little planning it actually turned out easier than previously thought.
+I’ve always been meaning to ride in so this seemed like as good a time as any so to make it easier I used my good bike (this is an old post and the linked content no longer exists) and with a little planning it actually turned out easier than previously thought.

 Using the good bike meant no mudguards or pannier rack so I had to go light.
 Earlier in the week I had left clothing, towel and toiletries in the office meaning all that was left to carry was the socks and jocks that I forgot as well as the normal bike tools.